 “So that Mummy coming along now to look for her daughter”.

 He wanted to leave for the north at once.
-But when he reported to Woomera that many Ooldea people had gone off on their own along the rail line he was sent to find them and bring them in to Yalata.
-He found them half-starving, in rags, sleeping in the sand and begging.
+But when he reported to Woomera that many Ooldea people had gone off on their own along the rail line he was sent to find them and bring them in.
+He found them half-starving in rags, sleeping in the sand and begging.
 Then he patrolled north in case some had tried to go back into the desert.
 There were no signs along the main routes between waterways.
 In any case he couldn’t go far for lack of fuel.

 By the time he got back to Woomera he was put on duties transporting men and equipment out to the new site at Emu Field where the test was to take place.
 He told the British officer in charge that he had heard there were people coming in from west of Coober Pedy.
 They would be travelling along a waterhole and soakage route that passed very close to Emu.
 He wanted to go and check these reports.
 The officer was dismissive.

 “If they’re coming in from the desert, then that’s all we have to worry about.”

 Ernest found himself in a violent argument.
 There could be scores of people in the area.
 Everyone said so.
 They all had missing relatives in the bush.
 If nobody had found them, that was because they didn’t want to be found.
 But these people were on their way in.
 They would know for sure where the others were.
 Finally he was given a truck and tins of fuel and told to be back as soon as he could.
 There was a date set already, it was important.